manonworldrepository/instana/README.md

 You can also run your existing tests suite in a native image.
 This is an efficient way to validate the compatibility of your application.

-To run your existing tests in a native image, run the following goal:
+To run the existing tests in a native image, run the following goal:

 ```
 $ ./mvnw test -PnativeTest
 ```

-### Maven Parent overrides

-Due to Maven's design, elements are inherited from the parent POM to the project POM.
-While most of the inheritance is fine, it also inherits unwanted elements like `<license>` and `<developers>` from the parent.
-To prevent this, the project POM contains empty overrides for these elements.
-If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.